east-sussex-county-council/Escc.EastSussexGovUK/DotNetCoreMvc.md

   	  "Escc.EastSussexGovUK": {
 	    "Mvc": {
 	      "DesktopViewPath": "~/Views/_My_Custom_Desktop.cshtml",
-	      "FullScreenViewPath": "~/_My_Custom_FullScreen.cshtml",
+	      "FullScreenViewPath": "~/Views/_My_Custom_FullScreen.cshtml",
-	      "PlainViewPath": "~/_My_Custom_Plain.cshtml"
+	      "PlainViewPath": "~/Views/_My_Custom_Plain.cshtml"
 	    }
 	  }
 	}

-`MvcViewSelector` is called (assuming it is injected as `IViewSelector`) in the constructor of `EastSussexGovUKTemplateRequest` and in the `~\Views\_ViewStart.cshtml` file.
+`MvcViewSelector` is called (assuming it is injected as `IViewSelector`) in the constructor of `EastSussexGovUKTemplateRequest` and in the `~/Views/_ViewStart.cshtml` file.
 It selects the layout based on a number of criteria, including the configuration settings mentioned above.

 In an MVC application you can't see the `ViewStart.cshtml` file or any of the layouts because they're implemented as embedded resources.
 You can create your own `ViewStart.cshtml` if you need to add additional code, but you'll need to copy [the call to MvcViewSelector](https://github.com/east-sussex-county-council/Escc.EastSussexGovUK/blob/master/Escc.EastSussexGovUK.Core/Views/_ViewStart.cshtml) into your new file to continue to apply the correct layout.